 - 1 small red onion (peeled and halved)

 - 2 cups cooked chickpeas (either canned or cooked from dry, drained and rinsed)

 - 1 teaspoon salt

 - 1 cup chickpea flour (also known as garbanzo bean flour or besan)

 - 1 1/2 tablespoons cooking oil (recommend olive)

 - 1/4 teaspoon ground black pepper

-Preheat your oven to 400 degrees Fahrenheit.
-Once the oven has preheated, arrange the 3 cloves garlic and red onion onto a small baking dish and roast for about 27 minutes, until fork tender.
+Preheat your oven to 400 F. Once the oven has preheated, arrange the 3 cloves garlic and red onion onto a small baking dish and roast for about 27 minutes, until fork-tender.
 Remove from the oven, but do not turn the oven off.
 Allow the garlic and red onion to cool for about 10 minutes.

 Transfer the chickpea puree to a large bowl.
 Add the baking powder and chickpea flour and fold in gently to combine and distribute throughout the chickpea mixture.
 Fold in the chopped parsley and cilantro.
 Using very clean and dry hands, work the mixture into a dough, adding more chickpea flour as needed.
 Divide the dough into 2 inch balls and then press gently to shape into flattened pucks, about 1 1/2 inches wide.